nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ## 9. Must Read Papers

-These are by far the most important papers in the space, to date.
-There are only four of them, for a reason.
-Just click on the damn pdfs what could go wrong.
-Chase down what they cite and what cites them if you like, but none of it is as important as they are for undetatnading the foundations.
+These are by far the most important papers in the space, to date:

  - [Tamaraw](https://www.cypherpunks.ca/~iang/pubs/webfingerprint-ccs14.pdf)
  - [Bayes, Not Naive](https://www.petsymposium.org/2017/papers/issue4/paper50-2017-4-source.pdf)
  - [Anonymity Trilemma](https://eprint.iacr.org/2017/954.pdf)
  - [WTF-PAD](http://arxiv.org/pdf/1512.00524)

+Except for WTF-PAD, these papers were selected because they point towards optimality bounds that can be benchmarked against.

+We cite them even though [we are skeptical](#12-layering-model-and-deployment-constraints) that provably optimal defenses can be constructed, at least not without trival or impractical transforms (such as those that can be created with unbounded queue capacity, or stored knowledge of traces for every possible HTTP trace on the Internet).

+We also are not demanding an optimality or security proof for every defense.

+Instead, we cite the above as benchmarks.
+We believe the space, especially the open world case, to be more akin to an optimization problem, where a WTF-PAD-like defense must be tuned through an optimizer to produce results comparable to provably optimal but practically unrealizable defenses, through rigorous adversarial evaluation.